Stocks slip on Wall Street, erasing weekly gains for S&P 500

-NEW YORK (AP) — Stocks are moving broadly lower on Wall Street in morning trading Wednesday, led by drops in big technology companies and erasing the S&P 500′s gains for the week.
+NEW YORK (AP) — Stocks are moving broadly lower on Wall Street in afternoon trading Wednesday, led by drops in big technology companies and erasing the S&P 500′s gains for the week.

 Pricey technology companies and retailers had some of the biggest losses.
 Utilities and makers of essential consumer products, which are typically considered less risky, held up better than the broader market.